AndiEcker/AcuSihotInterfaces/README.md

 * Room Check-Outs
 * Room Moves

-Any of these Sihot actions will be cashed within the postgres database AssCache and later (after the reservations got fully implemented within Salesforce) also be propagated onto our Salesforce system.
+Any of these Sihot actions will be cashed within the AssCache/Postgres database and later (after the reservations got fully implemented within Salesforce) also be propagated onto our Salesforce system.
 We could pass these notifications directly into the SF system (by-passing AssCache) if SF would be able to act as a server for web services, but most likely we need to implement a bridge like AssServer here because the Sihot live/push interfaces